Forecasting Algorithms for Causal Inference with Panel Data: Introduction

 Although the N-BEATS algorithm has been shown to excel at a range of forecasting tasks, an important concern is whether its performance will be as strong when applied to the relatively small panel data sets typically employed in social science research.
-With limited data on which to train, simpler methods like synthetic controls (SC) or two-way fixed effects may yield more reliable causal estimates.
-To assess the suitability of SyNBEATS for panel data causal inference, we compare it to existing causal inference tools across two canonical panel data settings.
+With limited data, simpler methods like synthetic controls (SC) or two-way fixed effects (TWFE) may yield more reliable causal estimates.
+To assess the suitability of SyNBEATS for causal inference with panel data, we compare it to existing alternatives across two canonical panel data settings.
 Specifically, we contrast performance in data that has been used to estimate the effect of a cigarette sales tax in California \cite{abadie2010} and the German reunification on the West Germany economy \cite{abadie2015}.
-In both of these settings, we find that SyNBEATS outperforms canonical methods such as SC and two-way fixed effect estimation.
-In addition, we compare the performance of these models on simulated events on abnormal returns in publicly traded firms \cite{baker2020machine}.
-In this setting, where historical values would not be expected to provide much information about future outcomes, SyNBEATS still marginally improves performance relative to the other estimators.
-Finally, we compare SyNBEATS to two recent proposed causal inference methods for panel data settings: matrix completion \cite{mcathey2021} and synthetic difference-in-differences \cite{sdid}.
-In the three settings we consider, we find that SyNBEATS generally achieves comparable (or slightly better) performance compared to SDID, and significantly out-performs matrix completion.
+In both of these settings, we find that SyNBEATS outperforms canonical methods such as SC and TWFE estimation.
+In addition, we compare the performance of these models in estimating the impact of simulated events on abnormal returns in publicly traded firms \cite{baker2020machine}.
+In this setting, where historical values would not be expected to provide much information about future outcomes, SyNBEATS only marginally improves performance relative to the other estimators.
+We also compare SyNBEATS to two recent proposed causal inference methods for panel data settings: matrix completion (MC) \cite{mcathey2021} and synthetic difference-in-differences (SDID) \cite{sdid}.
+In the three settings we consider, we find that SyNBEATS generally achieves comparable or better performance compared to synthetic difference-in-differences, and significantly outperforms matrix completion.
+We further investigate the factors that shape the relative performance of SDID and SyNBEATS through a range of simulations.
+Finally, we unpack SyNBEATS' strong comparative performance, and find it stems from both model architecture and SyNBEATS' efficient use of time-series data in informing its predictions.